Aiguenoire, France · Carthusian Monks · since 1737

 Why we carry them

 Chartreuse is the rare bottle on our shelf with a 900-year-old institution behind it.
 The Carthusian Order — silent contemplative monks founded by Saint Bruno in 1084 — has produced this liqueur in some form since 1605, when the original alchemical manuscript reportedly arrived at the monastery.
 The modern bottling traces to 1737, when Brother Jérôme Maubec finally decoded the formula into something drinkable.
-Almost three centuries later, the recipe still lives in only two heads at any one time — by tradition, two monks alone know the full list of 130 plants, and they teach it to their successors one-on-one.
-Nobody else in the world has it.
+Almost three centuries later, only a small handful of monks ever hold knowledge of the recipe.
+By tradition, the two friars who actively prepare the herbal mixture each know only half of the formula.
+The original 17th-century manuscript sits in a locked safe inside the Grande Chartreuse cloister — and only the Prior of the Order has the key.
+Nobody outside the monastery has the complete list of plants.
 Not the lay distillers, not the company that markets the bottles, nobody.

-We carry the full living range of expressions:
+We carry the full living range of expressions — each with its own botanical build:

 • Green Chartreuse · 55% ABV — the original.
+Sugar-beet base, color from chlorophyll alone.
 Pine, mint, anise, alpine herbs, citrus zest, a long mineral finish.
 The high proof keeps it intense; one of the most distinctive spirits in the world.
 Mix in a Last Word or sip neat over ice.

 • Yellow Chartreuse · 40% ABV — introduced in 1838 as a softer, sweeter counterpart.
-Saffron, honey, dried apricot, baking spice.
+Grape-based, with saffron, cardamom, and Socotrine aloes added to the build; saffron gives it its color.
+Honey, dried apricot, baking spice.
 Slower, rounder, friendlier to the uninitiated.
 The Champs-Élysées cocktail was built around it.

 • Élixir Végétal de la Grande Chartreuse · 69% ABV — the oldest expression in the line, dating back to the original 1605 manuscript.
-Sold in a tiny 100ml wood-encased bottle.
+A single distillation, unaged, sold in a tiny 100ml wood-encased bottle.
 Traditionally taken by the drop on a sugar cube or stirred into hot tea.
 Genuinely a medicine until pretty recently.

 • The Grand Chartreuse Package — a curated set of the full Chartreuse lineup, gift-boxed.
 The collector's way in.